 Baltimore Maryland, USA Travel Guide

-The Inner Harbor houses the National Aquarium, the Maryland Science Center, and several historic ships.
+The Inner Harbor contains the National Aquarium, the Maryland Science Center, and several historic ships.
 Explore the Inner Harbor on foot.
-Consider purchasing tickets for attractions online in advance to save time.
+Consider getting tickets for attractions online in advance to save time.
 Enjoy people-watching and street performers along the waterfront.

-Fort McHenry National Monument and Historic Shrine successfully defended Baltimore Harbor during the War of 1812, inspiring Francis Scott to write "The Star-Spangled Banner."
+Fort McHenry A Protected national landmark and Historic Shrine successfully defended Baltimore Harbor during the War of 1812, inspiring Francis Scott to write "The Star-Spangled Banner."
 Easily accessible by the Banner Route of the Charm City Circulator or the Baltimore Water Taxi.
 Attend the flag change ceremony (seasonal) for a meaningful experience.
 Explore the visitor center exhibits to understand the fort's history.

 Baltimore offers a rich array of museums and cultural institutions, catering to diverse interests from art and science to history.